Jupiterian/ATP-Rankings-API/README.md

 - **API Endpoints**: RESTful API for programmatic access to all data
 - **API Documentation**: Complete documentation at `/api-docs`

-## Deployment

-See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions on deploying to:
-- GitHub (pushing your code)
-- Render.com (recommended for beginners)
-- Railway
-- Fly.io
-- Heroku

 ### Quick Deploy to GitHub
 ```bash